parthshingari28/100DaysOfCode/README.md

 ## Day 52 : Sep 24, 2021

 **Today's progress**: learned about filtering out data with conditionals and modifying data with pandas i.e updating rows or columns of dataframes.

+## Day 53 : Sep 25, 2021

+**Today's progress**: learned about adding and removing rows & columns data using pandas in python.